 To start, we each ordered a glass of the House Red Wine – Blaufrankisch, Frankovka, Czech Republic ($5).
 It had a very unusual taste and aftertaste so later in the meal we switched to a glass of Monte Antico Rosso Sangiovese ($7.50), an Italian wine, which was more to our liking.
 I guess it all comes down to what your taste buds are used to.

-We also decided to split the La Trattoria Salad (baby spinach, apples, pears, dried cranberries and gorgonzola with housemade raspberry vinaigrette) ($12.50) and the Chicken Paprikash or Kure na paprice (slowly cooked chicken thighs in cream sauce with onions and sweet Hungarian paprika, served over homemade spazle) ($19.75).
+Next, we chose to split the La Trattoria Salad (baby spinach, apples, pears, dried cranberries and gorgonzola with house-made raspberry vinaigrette) ($12.50) and the Chicken Paprikash (or Kure na paprice) (slowly cooked chicken thighs in cream sauce with onions and sweet Hungarian paprika, served over homemade spätzle) ($19.75).

 Note: Both the salad and the chicken paprikash were subject to a $2 split order charge.

 The Bohemian Potato Pancakes were very tasty.
 They were much more substantial than the thin and crispy Polish potato pancakes I am accustomed to.
 We both also liked the addition of the smoked salmon, capers, and scallions.

 I enjoyed the salad, containing as it did many of my favorite salad ingredients, and the chicken paprikash was a real taste treat.

 To sum up, we were both happy that we had shared the three dishes as we were comfortably full – unfortunately no room for dessert.
 My friend hit the nail on the head when she afterwards described our meal as “Czech comfort food”.